vtex-sites/base.store/README.md

 ```

 ### Adding SVG Icons
-Icons are very useful and they help build beautiful web pages, but sometimes the way we put them into the web page, they can decrease the page performance and don't exist the unique technique that will allow add them decreasing the least possible.
-So, this project suggest use SVGs from unique SVG and load them with the `IconSVG` component.
+Icons are handy and help build beautiful web pages, but sometimes, including them can decrease performance.
+There isn't a silver bullet solution that allows them to be added while not decreasing the performance.
+So, this project suggests using SVGs from a single SVG file and loading them with the `IconSVG` component.

-So, follow those steps to add or use a new SVG icon:
+So, follow these steps to add or use a new SVG icon:

-> :warning: This is a suggestion, evaluate if this fit for your scenario.
+> :warning: This is a suggestion, evaluate if this fits your scenario.

-1. If the SVG does not exists on SVG file, add them there as `<symbol>`.
-If existes jump to step 2.
+1. If the SVG does not exist on the SVG file, add them there as `<symbol>`.
+If it exists, jump to step 2.
 1.1.
-Change the `symbol` tag to `symbol`
+Change the `svg` tag to `symbol`
 1.2.
 Add unique `id` to the symbol.
-Pay attention to not use duplicated ids.
+Pay attention not to use duplicated IDs!
 1.3.
-Remove unecessary html properties to allow you style and decrease the final file size, like `fill`, `stroke-width`, `width`, `height`, `color`.
+Remove unnecessary HTML/SVG properties to allow you to style and decrease the final file size, like `fill`, `stroke-width`, `width`, `height`, and `color`.

-2. Using this svg into a React component.
+2. Using this SVG in a React component.
 You need the symbol `id` that is in the SVG icon file.

 ```tsx
 // src/components/ui/MyIconButton/MyIconButton.tsx